TYPO3-Documentation/fluid-documentation-generator/tests/Fixtures/rendering/output/Documentation/typo3/backend/latest/TypoScript/FineDiff.rst

 Arguments
 =========

-The following arguments are available for `<backend:typoScript.fineDiff>`:
+The following arguments are available for `<be:typoScript.fineDiff>`:

 ..  contents::
     :local: